jtleek/talkguide/README.md

 There are only a few hard and fast rules here.
 I really like Zach Holman's style guide [speaking.io](http://speaking.io/) and [his actual talks](http://zachholman.com/talks).
 My suggestion is pick one template/style and go with it for a few consecutive talks to avoid costly overhead.
 See what you like and what you don't, then edit.
 Here are the only hard and fast rules.

+* Fonts/colors
   * Title slide must have a contactable form of you (twitter handle, email address, etc.)
   * Fonts can never be too big.
 Go huge.
 Small fonts will be met with anger.
+  * Unless you know what you are doing, pick a solid (dark/light) background slide color and an opposite (light/dark) font.
+* Figures
+  * Spend time on your figures; they should be clean and *self-explanatory* (although you will explain them)
   * All figures should have big axes in plain English.
   * Any figure you borrow off the internet should have a web link to the source
   * Any figure you borrow off a paper should have a web link to the paper
+  * Pictures beat words by a ratio of 1000 to 1.
+Pictures on an otherwise word-heavy slide add balance.
+* Borrowing
   * Any time you use someone else's slide you should put "Slide courtesy of So and so" with a link to their page
-* Unless you know what you are doing, pick a solid (dark/light) background slide color and an opposite (light/dark) font.
-* Pictures beat words by a ratio of 1000 to 1

 What you should say out loud about figures in your talk
 -----------